lbvf50mobile/dashing-tutorial/README.md

 - Create folder for test and file: `$ mkdir test`, `$ touch test/test_helper.rb`
 - Create file `test/wether_test.rb` in this file I going to test the class for delivering data to data widget.
 - When file is created it's possbile to fire test with `ruby test/weater_test.rb` and **use all power of TDD, in reach for success in the application**
+- I added a new class `DashApp::Weather` into the `lib` folder, and it's automatically loaded into the `jobs/sample.rb` when I start smashing.

 #### 2.3 Set token variable to store in file and than to be achieve from the script.